VaishnaviMariappan/policy-iteration-algorithm/README.md

 7. Return the final state-values V and the optimal policy pi.

-To summarize, policy iteration iteratively improves the policy by alternating between policy evaluation and policy improvement steps until convergence is reached.
-The algorithm guarantees to find the optimal policy for the given MDP P with a discount factor gamma.
 ## POLICY IMPROVEMENT FUNCTION
 ```python
 def policy_improvement(V, P, gamma=1.0):